Policies and regulations

-- ACT & TAS – National Healthy School Canteens Guidelines
+- ACT & TAS – National Healthy School Canteen Guidelines

 There are a range of regulations (laws) which a school food service must abide by in operating their canteen or tuckshop, such as food safety and Work Health and Safety.

 3) Working with children check